ATVWGS/tenant-management-framework/README.md

 ```

 ### 3.5.4.
 Invoke-Tmf* - Perform actions against Graph
-It is possible to invoke actions for a single resource type, for an resouce type group (eg. Entitlement Management) or for a whole tenant.
+The invoke functions are available for a single resource type, for a resouce type group (eg. Entitlement Management) or for the whole tenant.
+These functions are capable of creating, updating or deleting resources using Microsoft Graph.
+The executed actions depend on the results the test functions return.

 Example based on Access Packages:
 - *Invoke-TmfAccessPackage:* Only invokes actions for the defined Access Packages